syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-get-the-selected-text-from-a-TextBox-cell.md

 # TextBox cell in Windows Forms Grid

+This page explains How to Get the Selected Text from a TextBox Cell and more details.

+## How to Get the Selected Text from a TextBox Cell

 To get the selected text from a TextBox cell, the TextBox renderer should be acquired inside the CurrentCellStartEditing event.
 MouseUp event should be hooked to get the selected text from the TextBox cell.

-## How to Get the Selected Text from a TextBox Cell

-This page explains about How to Get the Selected Text from a TextBox Cell and more details.

 {% tabs %}
 {% highlight c# %}